Contraceptive Drugs And Devices Market Size and Share

 By Product Type: Devices Dominate Through Efficacy Advantage

-Devices held 65.34% of 2024 revenue, giving them the largest contraceptive drugs and devices market share thanks to the >99% effectiveness of IUDs and implants.
-The category is growing 6.23% annually as biodegradable implants and extended-duration hormonal IUDs boost uptake.
+Devices held 65.34% of 2024 revenue, giving them the largest contraceptive drugs and devices market share, thanks to the more than 99% effectiveness of IUDs and implants.
+The category is growing at a rate of 6.23% annually, as biodegradable implants and extended-duration hormonal IUDs boost uptake.
 Hormonal IUDs also treat heavy bleeding, adding clinical appeal.
 Emerging non-hormonal devices like Ovaprene aim to address the side-effect-conscious segment.

-Drug-based products represented the remaining 34.66% in 2024 but face faster growth.
+Drug-based products represented the remaining 34.66% in 2024, but are expected to experience faster growth.
 The contraceptive drugs and devices market size for emergency pills is nevertheless expanding in markets where awareness of the 72-hour window rises.
 FDA clearance of Opill for OTC sale in March 2024 removes prescription friction and could revive pill volumes.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.